Program: Medicine (MD)

 External organization/person analyzed data (e.g., external organization administered and scored the nursing licensing exam)

-99% of JABSOM students received passing scores on the USMLE Step 1.
+100% of JABSOM students received passing scores on the USMLE Step 1.
+The average score for JABSOM students was above the national average.

-The medical school Curriculum Committee reviewed the results of the USMLE Step 1 examination for JABSOM students as well as the Graduation Objectives Survey findings.
-Overall, it was felt the scores reflected the students are well prepared for the national licensing exmaination and reported a greater ability, over time, towards meeting the SLOs.
+The medical school curriculum committee reviewed the results of the USMLE Step 1 examination for JABSOM students.
+Overall, it was felt that the scores reflected that our students are well prepared for the national licensing examination and learning basic science materal at adequate breadth and depth.

-In recent years, JABSOM students scored above the national average on the national licensing examination (USMLE Step 1).
-This reflects the hard work and commitment of the students, as well as structure and content of the curriculum, efforts of the faculty, and effectiveness of the program evaluation plan.
+In recent years, JABSOM students consistently score above the national average on the national licensing examination (USMLE Step 1).
+This reflects on the hard work and commitment of the students, as well as stucture and content of the curriculum and efforts of the faculty.